You don’t have to be a victim of circumstances; you can reclaim your life today!

 You may have heard this be said, “You’ve got to own your life,” or, “You have to own your journey.”
 You could apply this statement to various things like your vocation, education, relationships, and even your identity.
-There are many self-help books and teachings out there that are full of drivenness and performance and psychological tactics designed to push you to make something happen for yourself.
+There are many self-help books and teachings out there that are full of drivenness and performance and psychological tactics designed to push you to make something happen in your life.
 But when I talk about taking ownership of your life, I’m talking about your spirit; the position of your heart with God.
-If you don’t know how to own your life, you may become a victim of circumstances and be unsuccessful and frustrated both in our daily life and in our spiritual walk with God.
+If you don’t know how to own your life, you may become a victim of circumstances and be unsuccessful and frustrated both in your daily life and in your spiritual walk with God.

 It’s time to wake up!